sabre1041/openshift-internal-roadshow/exercises/02-docker.md

 Under the *"metadata"* section you should see the following:

     "labels": {
+                "app": "guestbook",
                 "deployment": "guestbook-1",
                 "deploymentconfig": "guestbook"
             },

 * The Service has *selector* stanza that refers to "deploymentconfig=guestbook".
-* The Pod has multiple labels, one of which is "deploymentconfig=guestbook".
+* The Pod has multiple labels, one of which is "app=guestbook" and the other is "deploymentconfig=guestbook".

 Labels are just key/value pairs.
 Any Pod in this Project that has a label that matches the *selector* will be associated with the Service.
 To see this in